 Transport for Wales operate train services around Wales, including the scenic routes such as the Cambrian, Conwy Valley and Heart of Wales line.

-Cambrian Railway Line takes you through 120 miles of beauty which is natural and unspoilt.
+Cambrian Line takes you through 120 miles of beauty which is natural and unspoilt.
 The main line stops at market and historical towns before reaching the coastal town of Aberystwyth.
 Alternatively, the main line merges with the coastal line which travels along the coast line of Gwynedd.

 Conwy Valley Railway travels from the north Wales coast to Snowdonia with breathtaking views of the Conwy and Lledr rivers.